MagicQuest/JBS3/README.md

 ### What this really is
 A JavaScript engine made to run C++/Windows.h functions because sometimes I want to make something in c++
-but I don't have Visual Studio so the solution -> **JBS3**
+but I don't have Visual Studio, so the solution -> **JBS3**

 ### Backstory
-I wanted to recreate Visual Basic Script but with JavaScript and thats where JBS came from JBS3 is actually only the second version of JBS and I don't remember why the first was called JBS2 but...
+I wanted to recreate Visual Basic Script but with JavaScript and thats where JBS came from
+JBS3 is actually only the second version of JBS and I don't remember why the first was called JBS2 but...
+JBS1 actually could have been made with lua (of course it would be called JBS if I did) but i didn't go through with it because I heard about [Luvit](https://luvit.io/) which is basically lua node.js
 JBS2 used Duktape which is a simple JS engine and I had to switch to V8 because it didn't even support ES6!
 JBS3 uses google's V8 engine which was HARD to setup but now im 1 step closer to building chromium!